jsdw/jsdw.github.io/content/posts/wasm-components/index.md

 This program expects a function "log" in the "console" namespace to be provided to it, and exports a function called "addAndLog" which requires two 32bit integers and calls the imported function with the result.

-Note that being a stack based language, we don't put things into registers (as is the case in many assembly languages); instead we are pushing items onto the top of a stack and then popping them off the top as needed.
+Note that being a stack based language, we don't put things into registers (as is the case in many assembly languages); instead we are pushing items onto the top of a stack and then different instructions will pop values off the top as needed.
+For instance, the `i32.add` instruction will pop the top two values off the top of the stack and place the result of adding them together back onto the top of the stack.

 To execute this code, we first need to convert it to the binary WASM format.
 We can convert between WAT and WASM like so: